gortali/exam_advanced_programming_ortali/README.md

 ### subscripting operator ###

 The subscript operator is then implemented.
-This is done templating on `_subscript`, in order to consider both the const and non-const case.
-Inside `_subscript`, we use find to find the element (if any).
+This is done templating on `_subscript`, in order to consider both l-value and r-value references.
+Inside `_subscript`, we use `find` to find the element (if any).

 ### erase ###